kmayo9/hotel-booking-demand-analysis/README.md

 📁 Project Structure
 🚀 Next Steps

-- [x] Load and explore the dataset
+- ✅ Load and explore dataset → Identified missing values and one-hot encoded categories
-- [x] Engineer features (e.g., family size, stay length)
+- ✅ Engineer features → Created family size, stay length, and booking window variables
-- [x] Visualize cancellation trends
+- ⏳ Build and evaluate predictive model → Forecast cancellations with >80% accuracy
-- [ ] Build and evaluate predictive model
+- ⏳ Summarize findings → Highlight actionable recommendations for revenue teams

-- [ ] Summarize findings in a report
+The approach and visuals in this project can be adapted to any hospitality context where reducing cancellations drives measurable ROI.

 📌 Author